 Victim Resource Center

 Long after the crash, survivors, family and friends continue to feel the impact.
-MADD Victim Services can provide you with emotional support but also assistance in a variety of ways after a drunk or drugged driving crash, all at no cost to victims and survivors.
+MADD Victim Services can provide emotional support and assistance in a variety of ways after a drunk or drugged driving crash, all at no cost to victims and survivors.
 Sometimes that begins by finding someone who can listen, someone whose shoulder you can lean on or whose hand you can hold.

 Mothers Against Drunk Driving has compassionate, victim-focused staff and volunteers available nationwide 24-hours a day, 7 days a week.